cmphilpot/cmphilpot/README.md

 ## Hi there 👋, I'm Chase!
-I'm a full-stack software engineer with experience in JavaScript, TypeScript, PostgreSQL, and React.
+I'm a full-stack software engineer with experience in JavaScript, TypeScript, PostgreSQL, React, and AWS services.

-I'm a self-starter
-Team player
+My early career experiences have helped me cultivate skills in Social and Emotional Intelligence — self-awareness, empathy, and social effectiveness.
+I have a demonstrated history of getting things done through cross-functional collaboration.

 ### 🚀 Frame App
 I recently developed [Frame](https://www.frame-platform.com/), an open-source image search platform specifically designed for developers.
 It simplifies the embedding and image search process and deploys directly to a user's AWS account.
 The platform provides image embedding and multimodal similarity search through a user-friendly API.